DarkRaider95/PyazzaMarket/README.md

         - gestire tiro pari
 - aggiungere lunghezza massima nome giocatore
 - add requirements.txt
+- fix the two line to draw in stock

 To do list codice:
 - fare getters and setters